I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdbgexts/ns-wdbgexts-_wdbgexts_thread_os_info.md

 Receives the amount of time that the thread has executed in kernel mode.

-`Priority`

-Receives the priority of the thread relative to the priority class.
-Some thread priorities are defined by the constants THREAD_PRIORITY_<i>XXX</i> in WinBase.h.
-See the Platform SDK for more information about thread priorities.
-If the priority is not known, <b>Priority</b> will be set to THREAD_PRIORITY_NORMAL.

-`PriorityClass`

-Receives the priority class of the thread.
-The priority classes are defined by the constants <i>XXX</i>_PRIORITY_CLASS in WinBase.h.
-See the Platform SDK for more information about thread priority classes.
-If the priority class is not know, <b>PriorityClass</b> will be set to zero.
+`UserTime`

+Receives the amount of time that the thread has executed in user-mode.

 `StartOffset`

 Receives the starting address of the thread.
 If the starting address is not known, <b>StartOffset</b> will be set to zero.

-`ThreadId`

-Specifies the operating system thread ID (within the current process) for the thread whose information is being requested.

-`UserTime`

-Receives the amount of time that the thread has executed in user-mode.
+`Affinity`

+Receives the thread affinity mask for the thread in a symmetric multiprocessor (SMP) computer.
+See the Platform SDK for more information about the thread affinity mask.
+If the affinity mask is not known, <b>Affinity</b> is set to zero.

 ## Remarks
 The parameters for the IG_GET_THREAD_OS_INFO <a href="..\wdbgexts\nc-wdbgexts-pwindbg_ioctl_routine.md">Ioctl</a> operation are the members of the WDBGEXTS_THREAD_OS_INFO structure.